chrisedrego/gitveaver/README.md

-# GitVeaver - Github on Steriods
+# GitVeaver - Github on Veaves

+- Define custom veaves around your github repository in an easy to use configuration file.